wedesoft/www.wedesoft.de/_posts/2025-06-06-flight-model-physics-venturestar.md

 10.0 &         2.0000 & 50.0000\% & 0.0264 &               0.0000 &                    -0.0290 &   0.21126\\\bottomrule
 \end{tabular}
 {% endlatex %}

+The outlier of Clβα for V = 1.2 Ma (0.5971) should be ignored because the value was changing a lot with mesh resolution.

 For small values of *α*, the lift coefficient increases linearly with *α* (where *α* is specified in radians):
 {% latex %}